Project 2012

 Chris Hall

-Chris is a sprinter who has run and jumped for Wales, been competed in the England Athletics U23 Open Championships, qualified for British Universities finals and has been a regular team member of Kingston A.C. and Polytechnic Harriers’ British Athletics League team, performing in a range of jumps, sprints and hurdles.
+Chris is a sprinter who has run and jumped for Wales, competed in the England Athletics U23 Open Championships, qualified for British Universities finals and has been a regular team member of Kingston A.C. and Polytechnic Harriers’ British Athletics League team for several years, performing in a range of jumps, sprints and hurdles.
 He has also been Surrey County Triple Jump champion.

-200m is his best event having run 22.25 (and a wind assisted 22.04).
+200m is his best event having run 22.25 (and a wind assisted 22.04), as well as 49.83 for 400m.
 Chris’s training is sure to reap the success he deserves in years to come when he competes for his Club, University, County and Country.

 Humphrey Waddington